TheBarret/HMA/README.md

 A heightmap is a 2.5D scalar field: perfect geometric surface information, zero information about what lies above, below, or what the surface means.
 Analysis must proceed from fundamental mathematics to derived semantics.

-## Dependency Chain

-The plan of attack is to generate `Ground Truth Validation` using `synthetic terrain` to generate heightmaps with known features.
+The plan of attack is to generate `Ground Truth Validation` using `synthetic terrain`  to generate heightmaps with known features,
-Compare detected output features against ground truth using predefined config parameters located `core.py`.
+compare detected output features against ground truth using predefined config parameters located `core.py`.

 ## Pipeline Architecture